ngnlang/ngn/README.md

   role: string
 }

-// use `=<` to ensure all relevant properties are owned, per types in the model var user =< User {
+// use `=<` to ensure all relevant properties are owned var user =< User { // owned
   name: "Sam",
   role: "Developer"
+  years: 3
 }

-fn readUser(u: User) {
+fn readUser(u: User) { // only require a borrowed User
-  // only read u, do not mutate
+  // take a read action on the reference to `u`; cannot mutate }
-}

 // Can pass an owned variable to a function that expects a borrowed param
-// ngn handles this for you
-readUser(user)
+// ngn ensures it's "downgraded" to borrowed within the function readUser(user) ✅

-// can still do things with `user` here
+print(user) ✅ // can still do things with `user` here
 ```

 ### `const`